Can Your Dog Be Killed for Biting Someone?

 - Keep a copy of your rabies vaccination certificate with you, even if it’s “out of date.”
 That lands your dog in the vaccinated vs unvaccinated group, a desirable status should a bite occur.

-- If your dog is “out of date” by a few years, it could be worth investing in a rabies titer.
-While not necessarily recognized by all governing bodies, if there’s a positive number there (over 0.5 = “protective”), you’ve got more proof to offer that rabies is highly unlikely to be the cause of the bite.
+- If your dog is “out of date” by a few years, it could be worth investing in a rabies titer test.
+While not necessarily recognized by all governing bodies, if there’s a positive number (over 0.1 = “protective” to the CDC), you’ve got more proof to offer that rabies is highly unlikely to be the cause of the bite.

 - Roxanne gets the credit for this one: Print out and keep a copy of the Compendium with you, along with your rabies vaccination certificate and titer results.
 Don’t be surprised if you’re the only one in the room who knows this stuff!
 But knowing it and being able to produce a document from CDC are two different things.
 Keeping a cool head and confidently providing documents like this will get you far.

 Alright, Let’s Roll.
 And Let’s Be Careful Out There.

 That sage advice, given daily by sergeant Phil Esterhaus of Hill St. Blues, is useful when you’re daring to question authority for the good health of your animal.

 Which I think you need to do these days.
 Let’s face it, there’s a whole lot of advice, admonishments, and recommendations coming at you in the name of “prevention” that can cause ill health.